 Nikola Tesla was an inventor and engineer.
 He found particular success in the field of electricity.
 His inventions, specifically the Tesla coil, continue to do amazing things even nearly 70 years after his death.
-The inventions that he completed in his lifetime are not the whole of his legacy.
-There is at least one invention that Nikola Tesla certainly worked on, but that he never completed.
+The inventions he completed in his lifetime are not the whole of his legacy.
+There is at least one invention that Nikola Tesla certainly worked on, but never completed.
 That is the Nicola Tesla death ray, also known as the Tesla death beam and the Tesla particle beam weapon.

 It is said that Nikola Tesla’s childhood in Russia left him only two options for work when he reached adulthood.
 He could either join the military or become a priest.
 He did neither, but he leaned toward priesthood because he supposedly had an aversion to war.

 Later, after he broke free from his preordained career choices, he designed weaponry (among other things), attempting to market them to militaries as defensive weapons.
 Nikola Tesla seems to have thought that he could bring an end to war with more powerful weapons.
 Tesla was an idealist and he put his brilliant mind to the task of creating a superweapon.